COVID-19 Safety Plan

 - Legal assistants/Paralegals working with lawyers who require assistance in the office

-- Any Firm Member who wishes to return to the office
+- Any Firm Member who wishes to work in the office

 Any decisions concerning who will attend the office will be made on a case by case basis.
 Considerations for continued remote work include:

 - Ability to ensure safe workspace at home

 - Living with a person who is in a high risk category if living arrangements do not allow isolation from that person in the home

 All decisions concerning remote work will be made on a case by case basis taking individual circumstances into account.

 - Firm Members working from home will be provided with advice and assistance concerning workspace ergonomics.

 - Regular check-ins will occur.